 This is perhaps the most obvious way to be more creative – do creative things!

 Adopting a creative hobby like photography, music, painting, cooking, writing, gardening, DIY projects, etc. can really help you to flex your creative muscle.
+Creative expression is also one of the best self care ideas for stress relief.

 As with any skill, the more you practice, the better you will get.